-Mode of delivery: This class is in-person.
+Mode of delivery: This class is hybrid (in-person and online).
 All learning materials will be uploaded on Carmen Canvas.
 There will be additional components:

-- Lectures
+- Lectures slides (uploaded before class time)

+- Recordings of lectures (uploaded after class time)

-- In-class guizzes and lab
+- Quizzes and labs

 - Assignments and exams

-- In-person office hours.
+- In-person and online office hours.